 The researchers used data coming from the study of the Veterans Aging Cohort Study (whose acronym is VACS).
 Data were collected between April and December 2003 2010, a period in which antiretroviral therapy great effectiveness (TARGA) was widely extended.

-Since the development of TARGA, longevity of people with HIV has increased dramatically, to the point thatthe average life expectancy of people with HIVAccording to a study of the American Collaboration AIDS Cohort in Research and Design (NA-ACCORD, the acronym in English)was only slightly lower than the general population.
+Since the development of HAART, the longevity of people with HIV has increased dramatically, to the extent that the average life expectancy of people with HIVAccording to a study of the American Collaboration AIDS Cohort in Research and Design (NA-ACCORD, the acronym in English) would be only slightly lower than that of the general population.
 Other studies have also shown a lower risk of developing serious diseases not associated with AIDS after starting antiretroviral therapy in the Spanish context (see Day News 19 / 10 / 2012)

-The analysis included data 98.687 cases almost exclusively of men, of which approximately one third were infected with HIV.
-In this period, there have been cases of AMI 689, 1.135 cases of ESRD and 4.179 diagnosis of non-defining cancers of AIDS.
+Analyzes included data from 98.687 cases, almost exclusively from men, of whom approximately one-third were HIV-infected.
+In this period, 689 cases of AMI, 1.135 cases of end-stage renal disease and 4.179 diagnoses of non-AIDS defining cancers were recorded.